-Eating Kiwi Fruit During Pregnancy – Benefits and Side Effects
+Kiwi Fruit During Pregnancy – Benefits & Precautions

 Pregnancy is accompanied by a strong urge to eat weird things that you may have previously despised of.
 There are several healthy foods that are perfect for cravings and ideal for the development of the foetus.
-While moms-to-be may have different cravings, especially sugar cravings, they are always recommended to choose a piece of fruit over chocolate or other sugary food to keep a check on calories and avoid pregnancy issues like gestational diabetes.
+While moms-to-be may have different cravings, especially sugar cravings, they are always recommended to choose a piece of fruit over chocolate or other sugary foods to keep a check on calories and avoid pregnancy issues like gestational diabetes.
 In such a scenario, many wonder, ‘Can pregnant women eat kiwi?’
+Kiwi fruit during pregnancy is a great fruit, considering the fruit’s general health benefits.
 If you are already tempted by the juicy, tropical kiwi, read on to learn whether it is safe for you to eat kiwi fruit while pregnant.

 Nutrients Present in 1 Medium-Sized Kiwi Fruit